Waiau Pa History

 Forword:

 A month or so ago our Head Master made a rash purchase of a 'quick print duplicator'.
-After playing with his new toy for awhile, and finding that it seemed to work satisfactorily, in an uninspired moment, he conceived the idea of issuing a little magazine.
+After playing with his new toy for a while, and finding that it seemed to work satisfactorily, in an uninspired moment, he conceived the idea of issuing a little magazine.
 Well, here it is.
 One of our aims in issuing this paper is to show our pupils that many of their efforts at literacy composition are worthy of a better end that the teacher's rubbish box.

 Choosing the articles has been a difficult proposition.
 In most cases, items of local interest or bearing have been given first choice.
 To those contributors who are disappointed at the non-appearance of their articles, we would suggest a happy smile and a wish for better luck next time.